 Old fuel can leave behind gummy deposits that can restrict fuel flow through the fuel lines.
 When this happens, remove the fuel line and install a new fuel line of the same diameter and width.
-You will need to replace the fuel line if you find it is dry, cracked or kinked.
+You will need to replace the fuel line if you find it is dry, cracked, or kinked.

 The Shindaiwa fuel tank requires a vent to allow air to pass through it.
-When this vent gets plugged, the fuel tank forms a vacuum.
+When this vent gets clogged, the fuel tank forms a vacuum.
 The vacuum prevents fuel from flowing out of the tank which causes the trimmer to stall and die.

 If you are not getting fuel to the carburetor, you are running a good filter and you don’t have any clogs in the fuel lines, you may have a clogged fuel vent.
 You can test this by placing your Shindaiwa string trimmer on a level surface.